gfxdisp/stelaCSF/README.md

 ```
 Check also `matlab/example_plot_csf.m'.

-## Contrast Sensitivity stimuli
+## Data

-Each datapoint represent a Gabor patch at the detection threshold.
+Each datapoint represent a Gabor patch at the detection threshold, either for individual observer, or averaged across all observers.
+The sensitivity is averaged the log-contrast space.

-## Main data files

 The data is stored in 4 CSV files with the following columns